 Looking at /var/etc/radvd.conf is missing a lot of information as if it hasn't been configured yet.

 Packet capture of RA packets show that indeed, the DNS is not being advertised.

 Manually restarting unbound service fixes all of this and it is good until next reboot.

 #2 Updated by Rick Coats over 1 year ago

 Further information: I have noted that during the period before first restart of the resolver, that the predefined aliases for the firewall, ie "LAN Address" do not include the ipv6 address of the firewall.

 So if you have a rule to pass ipv6 source "any" to Dest "LAN Address" port 53, it will not fire until resolver service has been restarted after boot.

-#3 Updated by Viktor Gurov 7 months ago
+#3 Updated by Viktor Gurov about 1 year ago

 - Status changed from New to Feedback

 static IPv4 and IPv6 addresses on LAN interface,